Erste Liga (ice hockey): History

 In the first season, the league comprised six Hungarian teams and four Romanian teams.
 HC Csíkszereda went undefeated in the post-season to win the first MOL Liga title.

 In 2009–10, the number of teams went down to five Hungarian and two Romanian teams.
 Following the regular season, they decided the winner in a final four system.
 The Budapest Stars met Újpesti TE in the final, after they beat SC Csíkszereda and DAB-Docler, respectively. Újpest started the match better, taking the lead just after one and a half minutes.
-However, the events took an U-turn and about two hours later, it was the Budapest Stars who lifted the trophy, after winning the match 3–1.
+However, the events took a U-turn and about two hours later, it was the Budapest Stars who lifted the trophy, after winning the match 3–1.